discord-modmail/modmail/CONTRIBUTING.md

 | False    | `DEVELOP`         | Boolean | Enables the developer bot extensions             |
 | False    | `PLUGIN_DEV`      | Boolean | Enables plugin-developer friendly bot extensions |

-The rest of them can be viewed in our example file. [.env.template](./.env.template)
+The rest of them can be viewed in our [.env.template](./.env.template)

 ### Run The Project